unjs/giget/README.md

 ### Options

-- `--force`: Clone to exsiting directory even if exists.
+- `--force`: Clone to existing directory even if exists.
 - `--offline`: Do not attempt to download and use cached version.
 - `--prefer-offline`: Use cache if exists otherwise try to download.
 - `--force-clean`: ⚠️ Remove any existing directory or file recusively before cloning.